MnojS/MnojS/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

 ## You there ?
 ### There You are !
-Now why don't you have a LOOK at My REPO 😁
+Do you know who i am ?
+Hear me out....

 <br>

-- 🔭 I’m currently working on Front-End Development
+- 🔭 I’m a MERN stack developer
-- 🌱 I’m currently learning React JavaScript Library
+- 🌱 I’m still learning!!
-- 👯 I’m looking to collaborate with Front-End related projects
+- 👯 I’m looking to collaborate with MERN stack related projects
-- 🤔 I’m looking for help with Innovative ideas , May be i have an idea .....
-- 💬 Ask me about .........
+- 💬 Ask me something
-- 📫 How to reach me: ...https://www.linkedin.com/in/manoj-sahu-6a70941a5/
+- 📫 And you want to reach me? here's the address: ...https://www.linkedin.com/in/manoj-sahu-6a70941a5/
 - 😄 Language I Speak : Hindi And English
 - ⚡ Fun fact: I love to draw , sing and play guitar